treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 True
 ```

+Here's a rather complex visual representation of these two objects and the pointers they contain:

+{% img "no-radius full-width" /images/data-structures-same-pointers-diagram.svg Diagram showing matrix variable which points to a list of 3 items and a new_matrix variable which points to a separate list of 3 items.
+Each corresponding item in each of these matrix and new_matrix lists points to the same sublist. %}

-So if we mutate the first row in one, it'll mutate the same object within the other:
+So if we mutate the first item in one list, it'll mutate the same item within the other list:

 ```pycon
 >>> matrix[0].append(100)